Curriculum Committee Mission Statement

 - Because curricular decisions are rarely without historical precedent, the committee also aims to take into account the relevant historical precedent associated with any issue/decision.
 To address this, the committee has also had a representative with a distinctly historical perspective (someone this person also occupies one of the other roles, something this perspective is distinct).

-Membership: The curriculum committee includes members representing the different stakeholder groups—the associate chair of learning, director of student services (Graduate Program Assistant), PhD director (Graduate Program Coordinator), departmental faculty undergraduate advisor, and the administrator.
+Membership: The curriculum committee includes members representing the different stakeholder groups—the associate chair of learning, Academic Services Manager (Graduate Program Assistant), PhD director (Graduate Program Coordinator), departmental faculty undergraduate advisor, and the administrator.

 Articulation with other departmental units: The curriculum committee operates in conjunction with other units/processes in the department.
 For example, some teaching-related decisions are made between a faculty member and the department chair, and the curriculum committee recognizes that it cannot override agreements made between chair and individuals.
 Also, the curriculum committee operates in conjunction with the course committees which are responsible for staffing specific courses.